FIS Long-Term Shareholder Alert: Contact Johnson Fistel if You Are a Long-Term Shareholder for More Information

-/EIN News/ -- SAN DIEGO, April 03, 2023 (GLOBE NEWSWIRE) -- Johnson Fistel, LLP is investigating potential claims on behalf of Fidelity National Information Services, Inc. (“Fidelity National” or “the Company”) (NYSE: FIS).
+SAN DIEGO, April 03, 2023 (GLOBE NEWSWIRE) -- Johnson Fistel, LLP is investigating potential claims on behalf of Fidelity National Information Services, Inc. ("Fidelity National" or "the Company") FIS.

 If you are a current, long-term shareholder of Fidelity National holding shares before February 9, 2021, you can click or copy and paste the link below in a browser to join this action: